Forces in dry active matter: Momentum and active impulse

 where $\kappa=\mu_r(a^2-b^2)$ is a measure of the anisotropy of the particles and $\mu_r$ is a rotational mobility \shortcite{Solon2015NatPhys}.
 The three contributions to the pressure $P_M$ defined in Eq.~(\ref{eq:pressureEOStorque}) are shown in the left panel of Fig.~\ref{sourcesinks} for walls with $\lambda_R=\lambda_L=\lambda$.
 The figure shows that only the torque-dependent contributions depend on the wall stiffness $\lambda$.
 The corresponding wall-dependent sources and sinks $\Delta f_{\rm act}(x)=-\sum_i\langle\frac{f_i}{D_r} \Gamma_i \sin\theta_i \delta(x-x_i)\rangle$ are shown in the right panel of Fig.~\ref{sourcesinks} for three stiffness values.
 Clearly, the pressure varies due to the physics in the vicinity of the walls.
 The torques applied by the walls induce net momentum sources or sinks, which cause the breakdown of the EOS.

-From the expression in Eq. (\ref{eq:pressureEOStorque}), we see that a ``momentum-conserving''-like term emerges.
-As the active particles keep pumping momentum into the system, it is not clear what is the origin of such a term.
+From the expression in Eq. (\ref{eq:pressureEOStorque}), we see that part of the active force has now been subsumed into a ``momentum-conserving''-like term: the second term of the right-hand side is indeed evaluated in the bulk of the system, much like the momentum flux ${\mathcal J}^{xx}$.
+As the active particles keep pumping momentum into the system, it is not clear what is the origin of this fact.
 In particular, in analogy with ${\mathcal J}^{xx}$ describing the flow of momentum, it is natural to ask what are the quantities whose flow is described by the second term of Eq. (\ref{eq:pressureEOStorque}).